avalen28/Catch-them-app/README.md

 # Pokémon-app

 ## Notes

+// VERSIÓ MÉS RECENT AMB CANVIS

-- I chose to use this approach because I don't have a specific path available.
-If I had an endpoint, the path would be set to that endpoint.
-In cases where there is uncertainty, setting path = "*" would serve as a safeguard against incorrect endpoints.
-This can be achieved using the Navigate method from react-router-dom.
+- I chose to use this approach because for the moment there will just be one view available for the user to navigate to, therefore only one url to use.
+Whenever the app will display more than one view, I will set specific paths for each view (like "/profile", "/about", etc), and in that scenario, the path = "*" would serve as a safeguard against incorrect urls, and it would display a 404 view to the user.

+URL DEL FRONTEND != ENDPOINT (API, BACKEND)